Ghizma/Template.md/README.md

-# My firs project uploaded to GitHub
+# My first project uploaded to GitHub
 This project is my work in creating a site with HTML, CSS, JS, SASS (SCSS), and UI Kit for him.

 I use ParcelJS, preprocessor SASS(SCSS).